Royer Chapel Community Prayer Garden

 & Memorial Brick Wall

-Funding assistance will be provided by the Schooler Family Foundation.
-The Community Prayer Garden will be installed behind the Chapel near the original St. Nicholas (rear) foundation stones.
-The garden will be open to the public during daylight hours and will offer a serene and comfortable place for all to enjoy.
-It will include a memorial brick wall with engraved bricks, planter boxes, benches, landscaping, and prayer altar with a Statue of Mary.
-The planter boxes will be incorporated into the memorial wall design, as will the altar, which will be positioned roughly where the original St. Nicholas altar stood.
-The landscaping will provide shade and beauty.
+Funding assistance was provided by the Schooler Family Foundation.
+The Community Prayer Garden was installed behind the Chapel near the original St. Nicholas (rear) foundation stones.
+The garden is open to the public during daylight hours and offers a serene and comfortable place for all to enjoy.
+It includes a memorial brick wall with engraved bricks, planter boxes, benches (coming soon), landscaping, prayer box, and prayer altar with a Statue of Mary (coming soon).
+The planter boxes are incorporated into the memorial wall design, as is the altar, which is positioned roughly where the original St. Nicholas altar stood.
+The landscaping provides shade and beauty.
 See the original rendering to left (project components have changed since the original drawing was drafted).

 Memorial Brick Wall

 The Community Prayer Garden's centerpiece memorial brick wall includes 80 engraved bricks from our 2022-2023 fundraiser.
-The wall's design will include an elevated platform in the center, which the Statue of Mary will sit atop, and two built-in planter boxes on either side.
+The wall's design includes an elevated platform in the center, with the Statue of Mary sitting atop (coming soon), and two planter boxes on either side.
 Construction started in June 2024.
 Thanks to the Bice Family/Travis Bice Masonry (Royer descendants) for donating expertise and labor.
 See the general rendering to right.